Legion of Doom

 The Legion of Doom is a group of supervillains who originated in Challenge of the Superfriends, an animated series from Hanna-Barbera based on DC Comics' Justice League.
-The Legion of Doom has since been incorporated into the main DC Universe, appearing in comics, as well as further animated and live-action adaptations, and also video games.
+The Legion of Doom has since been incorporated into the main DC Universe, appearing in American comic books, as well as further animated and live-action adaptations, and video games.

 History

 In each episode of Challenge of the Superfriends that they appeared, the Legion of Doom would enact a plot against the Super Friends and a plot to take over the world only to be met with defeat by the end of the story.
 In some episodes, they would escape capture through a last-minute escape plan often contrived by Luthor.
 Other times, the Legion of Doom (or portions of it) would end up apprehended.

 The episode "History of Doom" showed that Lex Luthor assembled 13 supervillains in order to form the most powerful and sinister group the world had ever seen.